activelamp/12-factor-demo/README.md

 appropriate Dockerfile versions for each.  (https://gitlab.com/florenttorregrosa-drupal/docker-drupal-project/-/blob/8.x/example.dev.env).
 Review the example .env file from this Drupal template for to make sure we are clean (https://github.com/drupal-composer/drupal-project/commit/2d48c40ad9a8187f12fda5ee74d1830f1d0086b4).

+Add - cross check the original Active/Lamp approach to the Drush installation to make sure it is updated to the latest Drush version.
+And in the process cross check this repository on good Drush with Drupal practices (https://stackoverflow.com/questions/35743801/how-to-use-docker-with-drupal-and-drush).